 Contact us by calling (605)456-2288 or write us at PO Box 5 Newell SD 57760- 0005

-Last year, the Butte-Meade SWD monitored your drinking water for possible contaminants.
+The Butte-Meade SWD has supplied twenty-one consecutive years of safe drinking water to the public it serves and has been awarded the Secretary’s Award for Drinking Water Excellence by the South Dakota Department of Environment and Natural Resources.
 This report is a snapshot of the quality of the water that we provided last year.
 Included are details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.

-Water Source We serve more than 345 customers an average of 473,000 gallons of water per day.
+We serve more than 345 customers an average of 12,000 gallons of water per day.
 Our water is groundwater that we produce from local wells.
 The state has performed an assessment of our source water and they have determined that the relative susceptibility rating for the Butte-Meade SWD-Vale Well public water supply system is low.

 For more information about your water and information on opportunities to participate in public meetings, call (605)456-2288 and ask for Mike Wolff.